enriquea/feseR/README.md

-# Feature-Selection-R
+# Feature-Selection-in-R

-- Several functions and practical examples to perform feature estimation and selection in R environment.
+- Several functions and practical examples to perform feature selection in R environment.